Namsdg/site/_pages/about.md

 The 17 Goals were adopted by all UN Member States in 2015, as part of the [2030 Agenda for Sustainable Development](https://sustainabledevelopment.un.org/post2015/transformingourworld).

+This SDG Dashboard focuses on three goals:
+  * SDG 1: No Poverty

+  * SDG 8: Decent Work and Economic Growth

+  * SDG 9: Industry, Innovation, and Infrastructure

 ## About this site
 This site is based on the open source [Open SDG](https://open-sdg.org/) platform.